scalable-react/scalable-react-boilerplate/README.md

 __NOTE: if you are using this boilerplate in production, we want to know!
 Leave an issue, or submit a PR and we will merge it in.
 Thanks!__

+# Main Features
+### Styled Components
+This framework employs both css-modules and styled-components.
+We feel that [styled-components](https://github.com/styled-components/styled-components) is the best css-in-js library available.

+### Grommet
+[Grommet](https://grommet.github.io/) is the world's most advanced UX framework.
+It contains hundreds of reusable UI components that you can use right away.

+### GraphQL / Apollo
+This branch excludes GraphQL and ApolloClient.
+If you need to use graphql, take a look at the [master](https://github.com/RyanCCollins/scalable-react-boilerplate/) branch for a reference implementation with GraphQL / Apollo.

 ## Experimental Features

-### GraphQL / Apollo Features
-This boilerplate includes some basic setup for GraphQL and ApolloClient.
-You will have to setup your own GraphQL Server.
-Alternatively, take a look at the [GraphQL Anywhere](https://github.com/apollostack/graphql-anywhere) package (not installed), which would allow you to process GraphQL queries client-side.

-The setup includes the ability to generate the boilerplate to create GraphQL / ApolloClient queries and mutations within your containers.
-It also adds the eslint-graphql-plugin to lint your collocated GraphQL queries / mutations.
-The way it works is to load a schema.json file to create an AST of your GraphQL schema.
-You will need to provide your own schema.json file and leave it in the `/config/schema/` folder.

-Take a look at the [Example Apps](https://github.com/RyanCCollins/scalable-react-boilerplate#example-apps) section to see examples of GraphQL configuration in practice.

 ### Flow
 Static types are all the rage in Front End JavaScript land right now.